Neuro-Mechatronics-Interfaces/ROS2_Reward_Dispenser/README.md

 + For Windows 10 source using `call install/local_setup.bat`
 + For UBuntu use `source install/setup.bash`

-Use the [Arduino IDE](https://www.arduino.cc/en/software) to flash the accompanied `serial_relay.ino` script onto the microcontroller.
+Use the [Arduino IDE](https://www.arduino.cc/en/software) to flash the accompanied `serial_relay_scale_LEMatrix.ino` script onto the microcontroller.
 Note the COM port assigned to it for the config file.

 ## Quick Start ##
 1. Open the `reward_serial_node_2` script and change the default port to match the locally assigned port.